influxdata/influxdb-client-java/README.md

 ### Flux queries in InfluxDB 1.7+

-The REST endpoint `/v2/query` for querying using the **Flux** language has been introduced in InfluxDB 1.7.
+The REST endpoint `/v2/query` for querying using the **Flux** language has been introduced with InfluxDB 1.7.

 The following example demonstrates querying using the Flux language: